clemsos/writings/_quora/2018-11-23-What-do-you-think-about-Chinas-Social-Credit-System.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do you think about China\'s Social Credit System? - Quora
+    What do you think about China\'s Social
+    Credit System? - Quora
 ---